IBM/z_ansible_collections_samples/README.md

 This repository provides playbooks that can be tailored to automate commonly performed Z tasks as well as links to blogs and other related media.
-The playbooks in this repository are written using the collections that come with Red Hat Ansible Certified Content for IBM Z, for a detailed overview refer to the [documentation](https://ibm.github.io/z_ansible_collections_doc/index.html).
+The playbooks in this repository are written using the collections that come with Red Hat® Ansible® Certified Content for IBM Z®, for a detailed overview refer to the [documentation](https://ibm.github.io/z_ansible_collections_doc/index.html).

 An [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#playbooks-intro)